stelzinga/MF/Management_Framework.md

 - ...

 #### Knowledge
 Knowledge refers to what is required in understanding topics involved in the Processes and is thus more focused on "understanding something".
 Knowledge can be obtained through self-study, classroom setting or on the job-training.
+Often knowledge is a prerequisite to be able to learn or apply Skills.

 #### Experience
 Skills and Knowledge can often be 'proven' or 'benchmarked' from having performed Processes requiring the same or very similar Skills and Knowledge.
 This is referred to as Experience.
 Experience gives more weight to the relevance of Skills and Knowledge and can be expressed as "Similar role for X years in company Y".